Miradils-Blog/website/content/posts/reinvent/ls/part3/index.md

 VOILA!
 Almost perfect output :) Of course, we are missing some data:

 - First and foremost, the formatting.
-The original `ls` is way more compact, as they do not use tabs, instead adjusts every column by its most wide line.
+The original `ls` output adjusts every column by its most wide line, however, we have done that manually.
-- The order of files in output is different.
+- The order of files in outputs are different.
 - For char and block files, instead of size, device numbers should be shown.
+We have that data in `struct stat` we just need separate if statement and formatting to fix that.
 - For soft links, their reference files should be shown.

 But for now, these are okay, because, we are sure that we collected all needed data about all files in directory.
+In the upcoming posts we will fix all of these issues.